Buick Extended Warranty: Cost, Coverage and Plans

 Since points three and four vary from person to person, we’ll provide some context to help you decide where you stand in relation to points one and two.

 For starters, Buicks are reportedly pretty reliable these days.
 J.D.
-Power ranked the brand fourth out of 32 automakers for dependability in 2023, while Consumer Reports placed it 11th out of 24 brands in 2022.
+Power ranked the brand No. 2 out of 28 automakers for dependability in 2026, just behind Lexus.

 Reviewers generally seem happy with their Buicks, as well.